 So I mentioned before that I’ve bought a new cookbook (that I’ll be writing a review on later) in honor of our trip to Greece, it’s called “Vefa’s Kitchen” by Vefa Alexiadou and it’s so large I had a hard time choosing where to begin!
 I wanted to go with something simple and decided that the traditional style Greek Salad was just about the most quintessential Greek dish I could make straight off.
 This type of salad was on every menu, at every restaurant we visited in Greece just about.
 I tweaked the recipe for us since we don’t like cucumber as much as some and vinegar more than others and I made a large bowl because….leftovers of course!
 Why else?

-Anyway, let’s get to the recipe!
+Anyway, let’s get to the recipe.
 You’ll need a sharp knife, cutting mat, a large storage bowl and a glass container with a lid for the dressing.
 I say a glass container because the dressing will be sitting in between uses and the vinegar would react with both metal and plastic giving the dressing an “off” taste.
-I use a glass spaghetti jar.
+I use a glass spaghetti jar or honey jar.

 Ingredients: (makes 8-10 servings)

 - 6-8 good tomatoes, (tomatoes really are worth buying organic, or even better, homegrown – I use either Heirloom or Roma varieties usually.)

 - 1 medium red onion – sliced thinly, then cut in half again

 - 1/2-1 hothouse English Cucumber (the skinny kind usually in a plastic wrapper), peeled, halved and cut into semi-circles

 - 2 yellow or orange bell peppers, cored and sliced into bite size pieces

 - 10 oz of pitted kalamata olives (pour out brine)

 - 12 oz brick of feta (the fresh kind floating in the water)